Simply LaKita

 Allow the butter pound cake to thaw completely if using frozen and cut into small cubed pieces and set aside.

-Begin assembling the peach trifle in a glass trifle bowl.
-Start with half of the cut-up cake, followed by topping with an even layer of cream using a spoon.
-Then add an even layer of cling peaches.
+Begin assembling the peach trifle in a glass trifle bowl or large glass bowl.
+Start the first layer with half of the cut-up cake, followed by the second layer by topping with an even layer of cream using a spoon.
+Then add an even layer of peaches.

-Repeat the layers with the other half of the cake, cream, and cling peaches.
+Repeat the three layers again with the other half of the cake, cream, and peaches.

-Finish the top with a layer of cream.
+Finish the top with a layer of the prepared whipped cream.
 Serve immediately or place into the refrigerator until ready to serve and enjoy!

 Storage